inveniosoftware/docs-invenio-rdm/docs/install/index.md

 To create a new administrator account:

+Depending on whether you are in a local or containerized setup, take note of the variations immediately following before stepping through the subsequently outlined steps.

+**Local application**

-- `pipenv run invenio users create <EMAIL> --password <PASSWORD>`
+Per usual, in a local application context, precede the `invenio` commands by `pipenv run` (e.g., `pipenv run invenio users create <EMAIL> --password <PASSWORD>`).

+**Containerized application**
+In a fully containerized context, connect to a container first e.g. the web-api container: `docker exec -it my-site-web-api-1 /bin/bash`.
+Then run the commands from within the container as-is.

+**Steps**
-- Activate it with `pipenv run invenio users activate <EMAIL>`
-- If you have email verification enabled (as per defaults) you may want to [verifiy the account manually](https://inveniordm.docs.cern.ch/customize/vocabularies/users/#confirm-user)
+1- `invenio users create <EMAIL> --password <PASSWORD>` 2- Activate it with `invenio users activate <EMAIL>` 3- If you have email verification enabled (as per defaults), you may want to [verifiy the account manually](https://inveniordm.docs.cern.ch/customize/vocabularies/users/#confirm-user) using the user's <EMAIL>.
-- Allow the user to access the administration panel: `pipenv run invenio access allow administration-access user <EMAIL>`
+4- Allow the user to access the administration panel: `invenio access allow administration-access user <EMAIL>`
 #### [6.
 Stop it](destroy.md)

 When you are done, you can stop your instance and optionally destroy the containers: